phenotypic/homebridge-web-sprinklers/README.md

 ## Scheduling

-When scheduling is enabled, the plugin will schedule watering so that it finishes however many minutes before sunrise the next day specified in `sunriseOffset`, if it meets the following criteria:
+When scheduling is enabled, the plugin will see if watering can be completed today by however many minutes before sunrise  specified in `sunriseOffset`, if not, it will schedule the relevant time for the next day.

+The day selected must match the following criteria for watering to place:

-- Not on a restricted day/month
+- Not a restricted day/month
-- No rain today or tomorrow
+- No rain forecasted for today or tomorrow
 - Forecasted low and high temperature higher than their respective thresholds

 If adaptive watering is disabled, but scheduling remains enabled, each zone will be watered for a percentage (specified in `zonePercentages`) of the number of minutes specified in `defaultDuration`